 The increased offensive efficiency of the latter stages of the first half carried over for UNT, but not Western Kentucky.
 Broadly speaking, UNT's profile this year is one of a team that can play good defense, but can go missing at times offensively.
 This game, at the times Western Kentucky was competitive, showed a reverse of those characteristics.
 When UNT's defense picked up in the second half, the Mean Green pulled away.
-A steady stream of #OMGDUNX from Tony Mitchell and Jordan Williams late turned the game into a party.
+A steady stream of OMGDUNX from Tony Mitchell and Jordan Williams late turned the game into a party.
 Roger Franklin, an Oklahoma State transfer who has struggled with his shot, also deserves a mention after his best game as a Mean Green player.

 have the most raw talent in the league, and that talent appears to be coming together.
 I'm not sure what all can be taken from a game against a bad team, but watching the Mean Green's youthful athleticism is going to be a lot of fun for the rest of the season.